jostmey/DeepNeuralClassifier/README.md

 ## Description

 Example scripts of a deep neural network coded from scratch.
-No machine learning packages are used, exposing the underlying alrogithms.
-The code is written in the Julia language, which closely resembles Matlab in syntax.
+No machine learning packages are used, exposing the underlying algorithms.
+The code is written in the Julia, a programming language with a syntax similar to matlab.

 In this example, the neural network is trained on the MNIST dataset of hand written digits.
 On the test dataset, the neural network correctly classifies XX % of the hand written digits.
 These are near state of the art results for a neural network that does not include a priori any geometric invariances about the dataset.